home-assistant/home-assistant.io/source/_integrations/epion.markdown

 The Epion integration can now be activated using this API token.

-All connected devices will show entities for the Carbon Dioxide (CO2) concentration, temperature, relative humidity and barometric pressure.
+All connected devices will show entities for the carbon dioxide (CO2) concentration, temperature, relative humidity, and barometric pressure.

 {% include integrations/config_flow.md %}